Edit

 Image of player standing with two jukeboxes.

 Sounds are a great way to add a sense of immersion to your content.
 Whether it's blocks, animals, or the ever-important music disc, the sounds you hear while playing Minecraft pull you into the experience.
-In this tutorial, we will be adding a custom sound that will play when we open a chest, increasing the immersion and personalization of your world.
+In this tutorial, we'll be adding a custom sound that will play when we open a chest, increasing the immersion and personalization of your world.

 Prerequisites